matloff/fastStat/README.md

 > hist(erps,probability=TRUE)
 ```

 But we're not done.
-Why have an interval widht (*bin width*) of 0.5?
+Why have an interval width (*bin width*) of 0.5?
-It came as the default (which actually set the number of intervals).
+It came as the **hist()** default (which actually set the number of
+intervals).
 Maybe the intervals should be shorter?
+Longer?
+We have
-Longer?  we have this tradeoff:
+this tradeoff:

 * If we make b-a too small, we won't have enough data to get a good
   estimate.

-* If we make b-a too arge, then the approximation
+* If we make b-a too large, then the approximation

     f<sub>X</sub>(a) &approx; [F<sub>X</sub>(b) - F<sub>X</sub>(a)] / (b-a)

     will not be accurate.

+We will return to this point later, in Lesson TRADE.

+Keeping this approximate nature in mind, it is interesting to note that
-This is interesting, as it is bimodal.
-There have been many geophysical
+our histogram here is bimodal, i.e. has two peaks.
+There have been many
-theories on this, e.g. postulating that there are 2 kinds of eruptions.
+geophysical theories on this, e.g. postulating that there are two kinds
+of eruptions.

 Histograms are considered rather crude estimators of a density, as they
 are so choppy.
 A more advanced approach is that of *kernel* density